The Convict: Synopsis

-Michael Scott (Steve Carell) learns that black employee Martin Nash (Wayne Wilderson) is a former criminal, and tells the entire office.
-During this time, in a misguided effort to avoid issues of stereotyping and racism Michael asks the employees to name a white person that they trust and he will name a black person he trusts even more.
-The name Jesus pops up and Michael replies with Apollo Creed.
-Meanwhile, Jim Halpert (John Krasinski) encourages Andy Bernard (Ed Helms) to pursue Pam Beesly (Jenna Fischer), and intentionally gives him information about her strong dislikes.
+Michael Scott learns that black employee Martin Nash is a former criminal, and tells the entire office.
+His clumsy attempts to stand up for Martin backfire, and Martin begins to face discrimination from others, particularly Angela and Dwight.
+Meanwhile, Jim Halpert encourages Andy Bernard to pursue Pam Beesly, and intentionally gives him information about her strong dislikes.
 Later, Andy strums "Rainbow Connection" on his banjo while singing falsetto.
 Pam smiles politely and silently shares the joke with Jim.

 Martin tells the others he was incarcerated for insider trading, and that he enjoyed certain perks of prison, including outside time and art classes.
 Pam comments that prison sounds better than their current work situation.
-Attempting to convince his employees that the office is better than prison, Michael sends everyone to "outside time" in the bitter cold.
-He then calls a meeting in which he adopts the persona of "Prison Mike", who attempts to persuade the workers to know why prison is much worse than they think.
+Attempting to convince his employees that the office is better than prison, Michael sends everyone to "outside time" in the bitter cold, then calls a meeting in which he adopts the persona of "Prison Mike", who attempts to persuade the workers to know why prison is much worse than they think.
 Martin comments that Michael's performance did not remind him of his time in prison.
 This further infuriates Michael, who then locks all of the staff inside the conference room.
-In order to have his co-workers released, Toby Flenderson (Paul Lieberstein) tells Michael the staff is simply teasing him.
-After letting the agitated workers go, a relieved Michael relents, but Martin chooses to quit.
+In order to have his co-workers released, Toby Flenderson tells Michael the staff is simply teasing him.
+Michael lets his annoyed employees go, and Martin chooses to quit, which Michael explains to the camera crew is a relief because Martin had become a "nuisance".